-The mosaic raises some serious questions: What is a zodiac, together with the four seasons and Helios the sun god doing on the floor of a synagogue?
-How could Jews, who so strictly avoided graven images, have accepted a zodiac and Helios in their synagogue?
+The mosaic raises important and serious questions: What is a zodiac, together with the four seasons and Helios the sun god doing on the floor of a synagogue?
+How could Jews, who so strictly avoided graven images, accepted a zodiac and Helios in their synagogue?
 It seems that by the 6th century C.E., these pagan images were perceived as devoid of religious significance and may have been seen merely as symbols of the calendar.
-Since the discovery of this mosaic, a number of other synagogue mosaics with zodiacs have been discovered elsewhere in Israel, for example at Zippori and Hamat Tiberias.
+It may also have been seen as the representation of a “non-Rabbinic,” or a Hellenized form of Judaism that adapted the astral beliefs of the Greco-Roman culture.

 According to an inscription on its floor, the synagogue dates to the time of the Emperor Justinian in the 6th century C.E.
 The building faces southwest towards Jerusalem.
 Its direction established by a large apse like niche in its southwestern wall.
-This niche probably housed the synagogue’s holy ark (where the holy Torah scrolls would have been kept when not in use.)
+This niche probably housed the synagogue’s holy ark (where the holy Torah scrolls would have been kept when not in use).
 A compartment found beneath the niche and covered with stone slabs may have been a genizah, a depository for holy texts.

 The mosaic has two other major panels.
-The panel above the zodiac has an image of a holy ark at its center, flanked two seven branched candelabras (menorahs), two roaring lions, which look more like overgrown cats, and various Jewish ritual objects, including lulavs, etrogs, incense shovels and a shofar.
+The southern panel an image of a holy ark at its center, flanked two seven branched candelabras (menorahs), two roaring lions, which look more like overgrown cats, and various Jewish ritual objects, including lulavs, etrogs, incense shovels and a shofar.